How does monkeypox spread? An infectious disease expert explains

-SAN FRANCISCO (KRON) — California became the latest to declare an emergency over monkeypox, following Illinois and New York.
+California became the latest state to declare an emergency over monkeypox, following Illinois and New York.
 The nation’s rising case count – over 5,800 cases as of Monday night, the Centers for Disease Control and Prevention shows – has many wondering how the disease is spreading.

 That’s especially true in San Francisco amid large gatherings, like the three-day music and arts festival Outside Lands that kicks off this weekend.